(Contact firstname.lastname@example.org to notify intent to apply for rolling admission)

 (You must upload transcripts from every college or university attended to the Documents section of this application.
 Transcripts should include study abroad coursework, community college coursework even if transfer credit appears on your degree transcript.
 Photos of documents are not accepted.
 The Division of Graduate Studies may request official transcripts from you at any time during the application process in order to complete our review.
 Make sure you resolve any financial obligations at previously attended institutions so they will release your transcripts.
 If selected for admission, you are required to submit official transcripts to the Division of Graduate Studies.)

 Letters of Recommendation

 Three (3) letters of recommendation are required.
+Please follow all instructions and prompts indicated in the Cal State Apply application portal to manage the submission of recommendation letters by the appropriate deadlines.
 Letters should be from academic and/or professional reference providers who can address your academic and professional promise.
 The letters do not have to be from faculty members at an academic institution, they can be from supervisors or professionals familiar with the candidate's work.
 However, if you have graduated within the last 5 years, at least one letter from a former professor is preferred.
-It is highly recommended for applicants to use the letter of recommendation system provided through the application portal.
-Be sure that your letter of recommendation writers upload a scanned letter on letterhead with an original signature that includes our Reference Form in PDF format.

 Step 3 - Notification of Admission Decision by the University